netherby/bakewrangler-doc/pass.rst

    one sample and increase if the result isn't good enough.
    |br|

-4. **X and Y Resolution:** Sets the width and height of the bake in pixels.
-   This is **not** the final size of the output, just the size of this bake *pass*.
-This is intended to facilitate a couple of scenarios, the most common being *down sampling* into the final image.
-This is a useful technique, especially with normal maps where you bake at a higher resolution to the final image.
-The resultant *down sampling* creates much smoother transitions between areas than in the original map.
-Another use is when multiple objects share a UV Map, but have different levels of detail, render time can be saved by baking the lower detail objects at a lower resolution.
+4. **Advanced Settings:** Collapses or expands the more advanced or less used settings to reduce clutter and node footprint.
    |br|

-5. **Advanced Settings:** Collapses or expands the more advanced or less used settings to reduce clutter and node footprint.
+5. **Local X and Y Resolution:** These are used only to override any :doc:`globalres` nodes or when no global values are set or active.
    |br|

 6. **Device:** Simple choice between *CPU* or *GPU* as rendering device.